Huawei’s FreeBuds 3 are open-air earbuds with active noise cancellation

 The FreeBuds 3 sport a dedicated chip — the Kirin A1 — that’s one of the world’s first to support Bluetooth 5.1.
 (Mum’s the word on whether they’ll take advantage of the spec’s direction-finding feature, which can determine the direction of a signal down to a centimeter.)
 Huawei says that much like Apple’s H1, the chip is designed for audio products, headbands, neckbands, smart speakers, and next-generation eyeware.

 It delivers the goods with respect to performance, without a doubt.
-Huawei claims that its proprietary isochronous dual channel Bluetooth connectivity tech can reduce latency by 30% and lower power consumption by 50% when used in tandem with a compatible handset, and is able to transmit up to 2.3Mbps of data at maximum speed.
+Huawei claims that its proprietary isochronous dual channel Bluetooth connectivity tech can reduce latency by 30% and lower power consumption by 50% when used in tandem with a compatible handset and is able to transmit up to 2.3Mbps of data at maximum speed.
 That’s compared with the popular AAC audio codec’s 320Kbps upper limit and the 990Kbps maximum transmission rate of Sony’s LDAC.

 Open ear